 Taylor Chapman provides programmatic and administrative support to MRBF’s network officers, and guidance to current and potential grantee partners.

-Before joining the Foundation, Chapman served as a communications and marketing graduate assistant in the Women’s and Gender Studies Program at the University of North Carolina at Greensboro.
-She also worked in the department's library as an office assistant.
-Chapman completed an internship at Greensboro’s New Arrivals Institute, an organization helping immigrants and refugees transition into the community.
-She also served as program director and communications coordinator for the Full Circles Foundation in Raleigh, which advocates for empowerment for women and girls.
+Before joining the Foundation, Taylor served as a graduate assistant in the Women’s and Gender Studies Program at the University of North Carolina at Greensboro.
+She directed summer camps with Full Circles Foundation, an organization that empowers girls to build a fair economy and a healthy earth.
+She also completed an internship at Greensboro’s New Arrivals Institute, an organization helping immigrants and refugees transition into the community.